If UOW has access it will show you:

 *Microfilm copies of older newspapers held at UOW Wollongong campus are located in the Microfilm cabinets collection on Level 1.
 Use the nearby Microform reader workstation to view and save copies of articles from these reels.
 If you need help with using this equipment please ask library staff.

 Also at the Wollongong campus, a small number of hardcopy old newspapers and weekly magazines are held in the Archives Collection.
 These are very fragile due to their age.
 You will need to check with the Archives staff if you would like to view any of these items.

-Search the catalogues of other libraries.
-For example, both the State Library of New South Wales and the National Library of Australia hold large collections of Australian and overseas newspapers.
-If you live within NSW you can join one or both these libraries as an individual member at no charge and have free remote access to their newspaper databases.
+Explore what may be available from other libraries.
+For example, both the State Library of New South Wales and the National Library of Australia have large collections of Australian and overseas newspapers.
+This includes many online and digitised titles.
+If you live within NSW you can join one or both these libraries as an individual member at no charge and have free remote access to selected newspaper databases.

-Tip: Recent articles are usually free.
-Access to the fulltext of older articles is often available for a fee.
-Alternatively, just locate dates for specific articles, then check the Library Catalogue to see if the relevant newspapers are available in the Library.
+Recent articles are usually free.
+Access to the full-text of older articles is sometimes available for a fee.*

 * Tip: Note the dates for specific articles, then check if the relevant newspaper issues are available via either our UOW library or your nearest public library.